CEED/libCEED/examples/fluids/README.md

 #### Density current

-The Density Current problem the following command-line options are available in addition to the Newtonian Ideal Gas options:
+The Density Current problem has the following command-line options in addition to the Newtonian Ideal Gas options:

 :::{list-table} Density Current Runtime Options
 :header-rows: 1